charlie5/lace-prototype-deprecated/README.md

 *
-  - Most components mentioned are in a private prototype repository (some are more up to date than others).
+  - Several additional components are in a private prototype repository (some are more up to date than others).
-  - Main idea is to tidy/add each repo, in turn, beginning with the base tier.
+  - Main idea is to tidy/add each component, in turn, beginning with the base tier.